input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

 The core structure of this approach is Golomb Coded Set filter (GCS), which is akin a Bloom filter with smaller serialisation size but slower query time.
-This structure is basically a compressed set (built from a list) that supports element insertion and element existence test.
+This structure is basically a compressed sorted list of hashes computed for original entries.
-Existence test is probabilistic and despite the probability is close to 1, a test still can give a false positive result.
+In such list we can check if an entry hash exists, however as we rely on hashes but not on the original entries, such existence test is probabilistic (despite the probability is close to 1), consequently, a test can give a false positive result.
 Hence, every positive check has to be double-checked on the original list.

 The protocol in nutshell: when a node receives an Atala block,